MathiasMendozaVargas/MyPurpleSpaceNetwork/README.md

 ## Contributing 🤝

 We welcome contributions to My Purple Space!
-If you'd like to enhance or fix any part of the app, please follow our [contributing guidelines](CONTRIBUTING.md).
+If you'd like to enhance or fix any part of the app.

 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 Happy socializing in your own Purple Space! 💜🚀